Kanyanat161/raspberry-pi-rtsp-monitor/README.md

 # raspberry-pi-rtsp-monitor

 Turn any Raspberry Pi into a dedicated **RTSP camera monitor**.
 This project provides a fool-proof setup script and systemd service that automatically plays one or more RTSP camera feeds fullscreen over HDMI.

+Tested and working on **Raspberry Pi Zero W** with **Raspberry Pi OS Lite 32-bit (Debian Bookworm)**.
+This solution uses **VLC (cvlc)** — not the obsolete OMXPlayer.

 ## ✨ Features

-- 🎥 Auto-plays RTSP camera streams over HDMI
+* 🎥 Auto-plays RTSP camera streams over HDMI
-- 🔄 Cycles through multiple cameras endlessly
+* 🔄 Cycles through multiple cameras endlessly
-- ⚡ Lightweight playback (uses GPU acceleration where possible)
+* ⚡ Uses VLC to stream the RTSP streams
-- 🔁 Auto-restarts after disconnects or errors
+* 🔁 Auto-restarts after disconnects or errors
-- 🚀 Boots straight into camera feed (kiosk-style)
+* 🚀 Boots straight into camera feed (kiosk-style, console mode)

 ## 📦 Installation